Fight the Power (Part 1 & 2): Release

 The song was released in May 1975 and became one of the group's most popular recordings, reaching number 1 on the R&B singles chart and crossed over to the pop charts reaching number 4 on the Billboard Hot 100.
 Due to its strong dance flavor, the song was played heavily at dance clubs helping the song to land at number 13 on Billboard's dance chart.
 "Fight the Power" gave the brothers their first song to peak in the top 20 on three different charts.

 The success of the song also helped its album, The Heat Is On, reach number 1 on the pop chart.
 The song's lyric, "we gotta fight the powers that be", would be interpolated years later by rap group Public Enemy on their 1989 song of the same name.
-The intense style of the record would be repeated by the Isleys during other recordings including "Livin' in the Life", "Climbin' Up The Ladder" and "The Pride", which like "Fight the Power" before it, included a unison lead vocal by Ron, Rudy, and Kelly.
+The intense politically conscious style of the song would be repeated in other intense recordings including "Livin' in the Life", "Climbin' Up The Ladder" and "The Pride".